bezmoradi/tutorials/go/scope.md

 }
 ```

-By add a pair of curly braces (`{}`), we can define a block inside another block and any variable defined inside that internal block is scoped only to that block and as shown in the above snippet, if we try to access `name` outside its block, we'll get `undefined name`.
+By add a pair of curly braces (`{}`), we can define a block inside another block and any variable defined inside that internal block is scoped only to that block and as shown in the above snippet, if we try to access `name` outside its block, we'll get `undefined: name` error.
 A different form of block-level scope involves defining a variable within the scope of an `if` statement.
-As illustrated below, the variable `z` can only be accessed within the confines of the `if` scope:
+As illustrated below, the variable `z` can only be accessed within the confines of the `if` block:

 ```go
 package main